 Go behind the scenes of the monster mash below!

 1. Liam Neeson was almost Dracula.

 Neeson’s audition impressed the team, but they ultimately went with Duncan Regehr.
-“He kind of blends sort of elements of Christopher Lee, [Bela] Lugosi, [Frank] Langella.
+“He kind of blends elements of Christopher Lee, Bela Lugosi, and Frank Langella.
 He’s got a little bit of everything,” Dekker said of Regehr’s performance.
 During the production, Regehr stayed in character and costume, which spooked the young actors.
 “I saw him coming one way, and I went the other,” Ashley Bank remembered.

 2. Universal turned it down.

-They approached Universal Studios with the project but were turned down.
-The trick then became making the monsters recognizable without infringing on Universal's copyright – and thus, getting dragged into court.
-For example, with Frankenstein, they avoided using green make-up for his face and rather than using bolts on the side of his neck, used electrodes on the side of his forehead.
+Since the movie was a tribute to classic film monsters, the team approached Universal Studios with the project.
+Unfortunately, they were turned down.
+The challenge then became making the monsters look recognizable without infringing on Universal's copyright (and then getting dragged into court for it).
+With small changes, they were able to remain true to the monsters, while also making them different.
+For example, with Frankenstein, they avoided using green makeup.
+Also, rather than using bolts on the side of his neck, they used electrodes on the side of his forehead.

 3. Andre Gower wanted to play Rudy.

-Director Fred Dekker came up for the idea for Monster Squad before his other film Night of the Creeps was released.
-Similar to Squad, Creeps borrowed elements from B-pictures in creating a monster universe.
+Dekker came up for the idea for The Monster Squad before another film of his, Night of the Creeps, was released.
+Similar to Squad, Creeps borrowed elements from B-pictures in creating its monster universe.
 Creeps also includes a shout-out to Monster Squad in a bathroom scene.
-Written on the wall is “Go Monster Squad!”.
+Written on the wall is “Go Monster Squad!”